Techie-Tessie/UI-UX/README.md

 # UI-UX
-Useful code to improve the look and usability of your websites
+Useful code to improve the look and usability of your websites.